 On 30th September 2020, CL:AIRE (the industry body for the land contamination & remediation sector) published new professional guidance for “Comparing Soil Contamination Data with a Critical Concentration“.
-The 46-page document advises those responsible for deciding whether contaminated land needs to be made safe for human use on how to use statistics to make their decisions.
+The 46-page document advises how to use statistics when assessing land contamination and deciding whether it is safe for development.
 I was the lead author of the guidance and I spent 4 years working with CL:AIRE’s steering committee on what the guidance should cover.
-The 4 years were bookended by two statements published by the ASA (American Statistical Association) on the use & misuse of P-Values in 2016 & 2019 and in writing this guidance I felt was I an ambassador for turning those statements into something that could used by non-statisticians to make real life decisions that have an impact on us all.
+The 4 years were bookended by statement & editorial published by the ASA (American Statistical Association) on the use & misuse of P-Values in 2016 & 2019 respectively and in writing this guidance I felt was I an ambassador for turning those into something that could used by non-statisticians to make real life decisions that have an impact on us all.

 Updated on 14th May 2020.
 New and modified links are italicised.

 The Coronavirus Pandemic is a worldwide challenge many of us will have not experienced before.
 It is natural to want to seek information on the risks and in our world today, it has never been easier to find data, analyses and opinions.
 Unfortunately, a lot of what you will read out there is either unhelpful or actively misleading.
 As an independent statistician with 30 years experience of explaining statistics to non-statisticians, my contribution to this crisis will be to try and sort the good from the bad hence this post.
 [Read more…] about Coronavirus #1 – Useful Data and Links